White House convenes oil CEOs as bust threatens US boom

 Oil companies and Republican oil-state lawmakers rallying to their support deny it’s a matter of oil billionaires seeking bailouts.

-Hydraulic fracturing and other technological advances unleashed the U.S. shale oil and gas boom in the opening years of this century, pushing the United States to the top spot among global petroleum producers.
-Russia and others fault U.S. frackers in the current supply glut sending oil and gas prices crashing.
+Hydraulic fracturing and other technological advances unleashed the U.S. shale oil and gas boom over the past two decades, pushing the United States to the top spot among global petroleum producers.
+Russia and others fault U.S. frackers for the current supply glut.

-“You couldn’t tell people who spent their whole lives seeking out reserves and reservoirs” to ease up after fracking opened up a new boom,’’ Miller said.
+“You couldn’t tell people who spent their whole lives seeking out reserves and reservoirs” to ease up after fracking opened up a new boom,’ Miller said.
 It’s ’’hey, I love to eat, and it’s a buffet table.”

 A dozen Republican senators also are asking the Trump administration to reduce or suspend royalty payments on public land leases to ease costs for the industry.

-The industry is also asking Energy Secretary Dan Brouilette, who attended Friday’s meeting, to use the country’s Strategic Petroleum Reserve — the underground reservoir of stockpiled U.S. government oil — to ease the supply glut and price fall for the industry.
+And the industry is asking Energy Secretary Dan Brouilette, who attended Friday’s meeting, to use the country’s Strategic Petroleum Reserve — the underground reservoir of stockpiled U.S. government oil — to ease the supply glut and price fall for the industry.
+Trump said the U.S. would make space available in the reserve.

+“You’d think we’d want to fill in every cavity in the country” with crude, Trump said.

-The Trump administration has encouraged the U.S. oil and gas industry to dominate the world’s energy market and has given it a series of federal breaks.
+The Trump administration has encouraged the U.S. oil and gas industry to dominate the world’s energy market.
 The past two weeks alone, the administration has pledged to ease up on environmental and public health enforcement for the oil industry and others during the pandemic, and published a final rule rolling back Obama-era mileage standards, locking in increased gas and diesel consumption by drivers for years.

-Associated Press writer Brian Slodysko contributed to this report.
+Associated Press writers Jill Colvin and Brian Slodysko contributed to this report.